Exploration of Uranus: Proposed missions

 A number of missions to Uranus have been proposed.
 Scientists from the Mullard Space Science Laboratory in the United Kingdom have proposed the joint NASA–ESA Uranus Pathfinder mission to Uranus.
 A call for a medium-class (M-class) mission to the planet to be launched in 2022 was submitted to the ESA in December 2010 with the signatures of 120 scientists from across the globe.
 The ESA caps the cost of M-class missions at €470 million.

 In 2009, a team of planetary scientists from NASA's Jet Propulsion Laboratory advanced possible designs for a solar-powered Uranus orbiter.
 The most favorable launch window for such a probe would have been in August 2018, with arrival at Uranus in September 2030.
 The science package would have included magnetometers, particle detectors and, possibly, an imaging camera.

+In 2010, scientists at the Applied Physics Laboratory proposed the Herschel Orbital Reconnaissance of the Uranian System probe, heavily influenced by the New Horizons probe, and set for launch in April 2021.

 In 2011, the United States National Research Council recommended a Uranus orbiter and probe as the third priority for a NASA Flagship mission by the NASA Planetary Science Decadal Survey.

 However, this mission was considered to be lower-priority than future missions to Mars and the Jovian System, which would later become Mars 2020 and Europa Clipper.

 A mission to Uranus is one of several proposed uses under consideration for the unmanned variant of NASA's heavy-lift Space Launch System (SLS) currently in development.
 The SLS would reportedly be capable of launching up to 1.7 metric tons to Uranus.

 In 2013, it was proposed to use an electric sail (E-Sail) to send an atmospheric entry probe to Uranus.

-In 2015 NASA announced it had begun a feasibility study into the possibility of orbital missions to Uranus and Neptune, within a budget of $2 billion in 2015 dollars.
+In 2015, NASA announced it had begun a feasibility study into the possibility of orbital missions to Uranus and Neptune, within a budget of $2 billion in 2015 dollars.
 According to NASA's planetary science director Jim Green, who initiated the study, such missions would launch in the late 2020s at the earliest, and would be contingent upon their endorsement by the planetary science community, as well as NASA's ability to provide nuclear power sources for the spacecraft.
 Conceptual designs for such a mission are currently being analyzed.